ryanq47/WhisperNet-Offensive/Documentation/docs/Server/Plugins/Plugin_Architecture.md

 ### Alternative Response Method

-Instead of using `jsonify`, you can utilize the `api_response` function from `modules.utils` to format responses in the standard WhisperNet format:
+Instead of using `jsonify`, you can utilize the `api_response` function from `modules.utils` to format responses in the standard FormJ format:

 ```json
 {